WiPi-Hunter/PiKarma/README.md

 #### Soon to be added features

-+ New techniques for KARMA and MANA attacks
++ New techniques for detect KARMA and MANA attacks

 #### DEMO